Niikelion/lithium-ui/Documentation~/ui.lithium.md

 ### Helpers

-Also, there are some methods in `CompositionState` that can help you manage your state:
+Also, there are some methods in `ComponentState` that can help you manage your state:

 * `MutableValue<T> Remember<T>(T value)` - remembers value in the state on first render and returns current value of a variable.
 * `MutableValue<T> RememberF<T>(Func<T> factory)` - same as `Remember`, but instead of storing provided value, executes `factory` on the first render and stores result as value in the state.